silverstillisntgold/ya-rand/README.md

 Your best bet is to configure your global .cargo/config.toml with `rustflags = ["-C", "target-cpu=native"]` beneath the `[build]` directive.

-If you know the [x86 feature level] of the processor that will be running your binaries, it maybe be better to instead configure this directive at the crate level.
+If you know the [x86 feature level] of the processor that will be executing your binaries, it maybe be better to instead configure this directive at the crate level.

 [x86 feature level]: https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels

 ## Usage

 Here are a few examples to get you started, see https://docs.rs/ya-rand for full documentation and more examples.

 ```rust
 use ya_rand::*;